 Most houses have issues, so make sure you look out for any every time you look at a prospective property.
 It could be using your nose to sniff out any mold.
 Or seeing if there is any visible damp on the ceilings.
 Perhaps knocking on the walls to see which are hollow and which aren’t.
 Have a look around the property to see if there are any visible signs of pests lurking.
 What about the plumbing?
 Does the toilet flush properly, what is the water pressure like in the bath, and the shower?
 When was the boiler installed and checked, or the air conditioning for that matter?
 The more you can check on your first visit the better.

 This could be real estate managers or estate agents.
 It could be home inspectors.
 But the more professional people you get involved from the get go the better chance you’ll have at pinpointing any issues that could end up being costly in the long run.
-Also, make sure there is no conflicting representation.
-For example, let’s say you’ve employed legal representation.
-Ask if they are representing the seller too.
-It would be inadvisable to stick with them if they are.
+You especially want to make sure you communicate with a lender first so you have a solid idea of how much money you can get for a loan.
+Bennett Lending is a great resource to have on your side before you decide to look at houses.

 Your Head Is Smart